SkyeWrenbrook/soc-analyst-labs/soc-investigations/rdp-bruteforce-detection/README.md

 ## Scenario
 A remote system attempts to authenticate to a Windows machine multiple times using incorrect credentials over RDP.

-These repeated failures generate security events that can be analyzed to detect potential brute-force activity.
+These repeated failures generate security events that can be analyzed to validate how authentication behavior is recorded and measured in logs.

 ---

-## Detection Logic
+## Detection Hypothesis

-If a source IP generates **≥5 failed authentication attempts within a defined time window (e.g., 15 minutes)**, flag it as suspicious.
+Hypothesis: Repeated failed authentication attempts from a single source IP should be observable and quantifiable within a defined time window.

-This threshold is based on observed behavior during testing.
+This threshold (≥5 failed authentication attempts within 15 minutes) was used as a test condition to evaluate whether such patterns are clearly visible and traceable in Windows Security logs.

 ---